 - The Earth is thought to have its relatively fixed spin axis because of the stabilizing influence of the moon.
-Other planets, without such large satellites are suspected to have violent shifts in inclination making environments hostile to life.
+Other planets, without such large satellites are known to have violent shifts in inclination making environments hostile to life.
 Mars has been suspected of major axial shifts on a short (geological) time scale, for example.
 Such a large satellite (relative to the planet it orbits – its “primary”) is a very rare condition and the only other example in the Solar System is the Pluto / Charon double planet.
-And that planet -while extremely spin-stable, is way to Hell and Gone outside the GZ.
+And that planet -while extremely spin-stable – is way to Heck and Gone outside the GZ.

 - Neither Mars nor Venus has a magnetic field like that of Earth which protects life from massive Solar and Cosmic radiation.
 It turns out that little Mercury does have a global magnetic field, but it’s hot dry surface is covered by a pitiful excuse for an atmosphere with not much more than vanishing small amounts of hydrogen and helium.
 And the bare, igneous rocks of Mercury are basking in the glaring sunlight that is more than four times as intense as that experienced by Earth.

-- The stable, near circulars orbits of the planets that are common in our solar system are not so common in detected planets around other stars (Exoplanets).
+- The stable, near circular orbits of the planets that are common in our solar system are not so common in detected planets around other stars (Exoplanets).

 - We have studied the Solar System extensively and know at least that conditions for life are extremely rare and Life has not yet been shown to exist anywhere else but on our own Earth.